-Having reviewed the responses to its 2019 consultation, the DPC notes the concern that online age verification measures may be perceived by children as blocking them from the more complete "full" service offering, or as blocking them from accessing other features of the service they are seeking to use.
+The DPC is conscious of the concern expressed by stakeholders in its 2019 consultation that online age verification measures may be perceived by children as blocking them from the more complete "full" service offering, or as blocking them from accessing other features of the service they are seeking to use67.
 The DPC notes that the likelihood of this perception by child users has also been raised by experts in the fields of child rights, child safety and child advocacy.

-While an organisation's choice as to whom it will offer its services falls outside the scope of the data protection per se, the DPC's position is that the specific requirements of Article 8 (including the associated implication that age verification underpins verification of parental consent), or any other obligation under the GDPR, including compliance with the requirements of these Fundamentals, in no way justify the "locking out" of children from a rich user experience simply on the basis of purported data protection compliance.
+While an organisation's choice as to whom it will offer its services falls outside the scope of data protection per se, the DPC's position is that the specific requirements of Article 8 (including the associated implication that age verification underpins verification of parental consent), or any other obligation under the GDPR, including compliance with the requirements of these Fundamentals, in no way justify the "locking out" of children from a rich user experience simply on the basis of purported data protection compliance.
+As the 5Rights Foundation has argued68, locking out child users fails to consider the full potential of age verification (referred to by that organisation as age assurance) to foster a digital environment that provides children with attractive and rewarding online experiences that protect their personal data to the highest standards.
 Similarly, the provision of a two-tier approach with an inferior level of central services and features offered on the one hand to child users while on the other hand, adult users are offered a more superior service, risks depriving children of their full rights under the UNCRC.
-For example, this risks interfering with the child's right to express their views fully, their right to freedom of expression and to seek, review and impart information and ideas of all kinds, amongst others.
-Such an approach, where organisations impose age verification measures in order to filter child users from adult users resulting in a denigration in service levels, also risks driving children "underground"; in other words where they feel compelled to lie about their age in order to access what they perceive to be as a more fulsome "adult" service.
+For example, this risks interfering with the child's right to express their views fully69, their right to freedom of expression and to seek, review and impart information and ideas of all kinds70, amongst others.
+Such an approach, where organisations impose age verification measures in order to filter child users from adult users resulting in a denigration in service levels, also risks driving children "underground"; in other words where they feel compelled to lie about their age in order to access what they perceive to be as a more fulsome "adult" service71.
 This in turn can be counter-productive on the organisation's part in that it may result in child users circumventing age verification measures and accessing a service which does not adhere to the highest levels of data protection, as required under the GDPR for children.